SaleDrop

 The two numbers that actually matter

 A was-price is supposed to be the recent, regular selling price.
-Often it is not.
-We compare every advertised was-price to the highest price we have ever recorded for that item.
-When the was-price sits above anything we have genuinely seen, the discount is overstated, and we say so on the deal page.
+We compare every advertised was-price to the highest price we have recorded for that item.
+When the was-price sits above anything we have seen, we say so on the deal page, next to the price the item has actually held.
+We are careful here: we can only speak to the time we have been tracking an item, not what it may have cost before, so we lead with the recorded price rather than calling a was-price false.

 It is more common than you would hope.
-Across the 878 deals where we have enough recorded history to run that check, 87% carry a was-price higher than the highest price we have ever recorded for the item.
-That is the single biggest reason to distrust a discount badge.
+Across the 6,639 deals where we have enough recorded history to run the check, 84% carry a was-price higher than anything we have recorded for the item.
+That is the single biggest reason to look past a discount badge.

 What we can confirm, and what we cannot

 We also do not sell anything, and we are not paid by the shops we track.
-We link out to the retailer so you can buy there, but we have no commercial relationship with them, so there is nothing pushing us to call a weak deal a good one.
+There is nothing pushing us to call a weak deal a good one.
+The rules we follow are written down in our editorial policy.

 How to read a deal in ten seconds

-On any deal page, ignore the percentage first.
-Look at the current price against the lowest we have recorded and the price it usually holds, and glance at the chart to see how it moved.
+Ignore the percentage first.
+Look at the current price against the lowest we have recorded and the price it usually holds, and glance at the chart.
 If the current price is at or near the recorded low and clearly below the usual price, it is a genuine deal.
 If not, it is a sticker.